11 ITSM best practices to boost efficiency in 2025

 • Predictive analytics for IT management

-3. Bust knowledge silos
+3. Busting knowledge silos

 • A list of services and products your IT department offers